A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: FIXED-TIME FEEDBACK OPTIMIZATION WITHOUT TIMESCALE SEPARATION

 for all $x\in\re^n$, $u\in\re^N$, and $\hat{u}\in\re^N$.\QEDB \end{enumerate} \end{assumption} \begin{remark} In the literature, the mapping $h(u)$ is traditionally referred to as the \emph{quasi-steady state mapping} for the dynamics \eqref{exsys}.
 It is standard in the feedback optimization literature to assume that this mapping exhibits appropriate stability properties uniformly in $u$, see, e.g \cite{tang2024fixed, 9075378}.
 We impose a similar condition, but in the context of FxT-ISS.
 Essentially, item (b) of Assumption \ref{assump_ex} asks that for each fixed reference input $\hat{u}$, the deviation $x-h(\hat{u})$ is FxT-ISS with respect to the deviation on the ``input" $u-\hat{u}$, which is established via the quadratic-like FxT ISS Lyapunov function $|x-h(\hat{u})|^2$.
-We require that this property holds uniformly in $x, u$, and $\hat{u}$. \QEDB \end{remark} \begin{example} One class of systems satisfying Assumption \ref{assump_ex} are those of the following form
+We require that this property holds uniformly in $x, u$, and $\hat{u}$. \tcb{For suitable controllable or feedback-linearizable plants, this type of FxT-ISS tracking property can be enforced via standard methods such as homogeneous feedback \cite{10018220}, terminal/sliding-mode control \cite{zuo2015non}, or implicit Lyapunov techniques \cite{LOPEZRAMIREZ2020104775}.} \QEDB \end{remark} \begin{example} One class of systems satisfying Assumption \ref{assump_ex} are those of the following form